serengil/chefboost/README.md

 prediction = chef.predict(config, models, [4, 3.5], alphas)
 ```

-You can consume built decision trees directly as illustrated below
+You can consume built decision trees directly as illustrated below.
+In this way, you can use already built decision trees later or apply transfer learning.

 ```
 moduleName = "outputs/rules/rules" #this will load outputs/rules/rules.py